-Notes: This table reports the effects of KIP on the number of parcels in a pixel (columns 1 to 3) and log household density (columns 4 to 6).
-Columns 1 to 3 repeat the pixel-level specifications of Table 2, adding the log length of roads in a pixel as a control.
-Columns 4 to 6 report effects for household density in a pixel, logged.
-Standard errors are clustered by locality except for the boundary analysis where we cluster by KIP boundary.
+Notes: This table reports the effects of KIP on the number of parcels in a pixel (columns 1 to 3) and log household density (columns 4 and 5).
+Columns 1 to 3 repeat the pixel-level specifications of Table 1, adding the log length of roads in a pixel as a control.
+Columns 4 and 5 report effects for household density in a hamletl, logged.
+Standard errors are clustered by locality.